WOCL: Country (1967–1986)

 It was a country music station with a limited signal.
 The original call sign was WOOO-FM, which changed to WDLF three years later.
-It was sold in 1977 and re-branded as WELE-FM as a sister station of WELE 1380 AM in South Daytona, Florida.
+It was sold in 1977 and re-branded as WELE-FM as a sister station of WELE (1590 AM) in South Daytona, Florida.

-Oldies (1986-1999)
+Oldies (1986–1999)

 In 1986, the format was shifted to oldies and the call sign changed to WOCL.
 Initially called "Class 105.9", it was renamed "Cool 105.9" in February 1988.

-Rhythmic oldies (1999-2000)
+Rhythmic oldies (1999–2000)

-On April 8, 1999, the oldies format was moved to WSHE at 100.3 and called Cool 100.
+On April 8, 1999, at 6 p.m., the oldies format was moved to WSHE at 100.3 and called Cool 100.
 (That station has since been reformatted to Latin pop and become Rumba 100.3 with new call letters WRUM.)
 105.9, meanwhile, was changed to Jammin' Oldies, a fad format at the time, and re-branded Power 105.9.

-In 2000, as part of AMFM Media's merger with Clear Channel, WOCL was sold off to Infinity Broadcasting (renamed CBS Radio in 2005).
+In September 2000, as part of AMFM Media's merger with Clear Channel, WOCL was sold off to Infinity Broadcasting (renamed CBS Radio in 2005).
 By this time, the Jammin' Oldies format had entered a period of decline.

-Alternative rock (2000-2008)
+Alternative rock (2000–2008)

 Between October 31, 2000, and January 4, 2008, the station played alternative rock, known as O-Rock 105.9.
 Following Clear Channel dropping The Howard Stern Show from its stations across the country (including WTKS-FM in Orlando, WOCL began airing the show in morning drive.

 Two talk shows, The Morning After Show and The Jody & Scott Show were turned into music-only shows in mid-2007.

-Classic hits (2008-present)
+Classic hits (2008–present)

 Without warning, at 9:00 a.m. on January 4, 2008, after playing "Down" by 311, WOCL dismissed its on-air staff and began stunting with Bill Drake's The History of Rock & Roll program.
 During this time, WOCL's webpage displayed a banner with pictures revolving between country music stars, classical figures such as Beethoven, smooth jazz icons such as Kenny G, and sports icons.

 At 12:40 p.m. on January 10, 2008, the station began playing a year-by-year montage of snippets of popular culture (including movies, commercials, and of course, hit music) and news stories covering the years from 1965 to 1989.
 This montage was similar to the one played by WCBS-FM in New York City when that station relaunched its oldies/classic hits format in July 2007, and almost exactly the same one that would be used by classic hits convert WJMK in Chicago in March 2011.
-At 1:05:09 p.m., WOCL re-launched with a Classic hits format, branded as Sunny 105-9.
-It features a playlist and imaging that closely resembles that of WCBS-FM in New York.
+At 1:05:09 pm, WOCL re-launched with a Classic hits format, branded as Sunny 105-9.
+It features a playlist and imaging that closely resembles that of WCBS-FM in New York City.
 The first song played on "Sunny 105.9" was "That's The Way I Like It" by the Florida-based group KC and the Sunshine Band.